dcycle/docker-gh-key-to-jwt/README.md

 Generate a JWT which expires after 10 minutes.
 This takes **three** arguments, first the path to the directory contain your private key ("/path/to"); second, the filename of your private key ("key.pem"); and third, your GitHub app's ID:

+    # This uses the ruby script
     ./scripts/generate-jwt.sh /path/to key.pem 12345

+TO use the Javascript script, you can use:

+    ./scripts/generate-jwt-js.sh /path/to key.pem 12345

 Resources
 -----